Cost-sensitive Boosting Pruning Trees for depression detection on Twitter

 (1) User's Profile Features: The user's profile features contain the user's individual information on social networks.
 We collect 4 different features here: $total\_favourites$ reflects the number of posts that this particular user favours during his/her account's lifetime; $listed\_count$ shows the number of the public list that this user holds a membership within.
 We collect the number of the user's $friends$ and $followers$ which well characterise the author's egocentric social networks.

-(2) Social Interaction Features: Park et al. \cite{park2012depressive} discovered that depression users are less active in social networks, and depression users regard social networking as a tool for social awareness and emotional interaction.
+(2) Social Interaction Features: Park et al. \cite{park2012depressive} discovered that depressed users are less active in social networks, and depressed users regard social networking as a tool for social awareness and emotional interaction.
 Thus, we extract $retweet\,count$, $mention\,count$ (e.g. @someone) and $favourites\,count$ (indicating how many times this post has been favoured by the other users) to describe the behaviours of the user interacting with others.
 Besides, we collect the $posting\,number$ and $time\,distribution$ to demonstrate the user's activeness on social networks.

 (3) Linguistic Features: The content of the posts on social networks can intuitively reflect a person's mood and attitude.
-Depression users may post more negative words than normal users \cite{de2013social,park2012depressive,de2013predicting,shen2017depression}.
+Depressed users may post more negative words than control users \cite{de2013social,park2012depressive,de2013predicting,shen2017depression}.
 Hence, we count the numbers of $negative$ and $positive\, words$ in the tweets using the NLTK toolkit \cite{bird2004nltk}.
 In addition, we collect the numbers of $emoj$i and $emoticons$ from the texts to form relevant features.
-In order to comprehensively explore the semantics, Resnik et al.\cite{resnik2015beyond} examined the difference of the concerned topics between depression and normal users by topic modeling and observed that topic modeling might be effective for depression detection.
+In order to comprehensively explore the semantics, Resnik et al.\cite{resnik2015beyond} examined the difference of the concerned topics between depressed and control users by topic modeling and observed that topic modeling might be effective for depression detection.
 In our work, we utilise the Latent Dirichlet Allocation (LDA) approach presented in \cite{blei2003latent} to extract $topic\,distributions$ from the tweets.

 Finally, the extracted feature sets are used to train our proposed classifier CBPT, which is shown in Phase 2 of \figurename{\ref{fig:system_framework}} and we provide the details of the extracted feature dimensionality in Table S1, Supplementary A.